 How this system works is you use hard cash to pay for things (sorry, credit cards are not accepted).

-To start, you’ll need to write down your budget categories – groceries, restaurants, entertainment, etc. – onto separate envelopes and stuff it with cash.
+To start, you’ll need to write down your budget categories — groceries, restaurants, entertainment, etc. — onto separate envelopes and stuff them with cash.
 The amount of cash you put into each envelope is your monthly budget or spending limit for each category.

 When you spend, you’ll need to take cash from the envelopes to pay for things.